solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

       namespace: glooshot
 EOF
 ```

+- Note: for demonstration purposes, we set the threshold value to a very high number - just in case you produced a high volume
+of traffic while the experiment and faulty service version were active.
+In a real use case it would be better to define the metrics in terms
+of a rate, rather than an absolute count.

 - Refresh the page, you should now see content from the reviews service and an error from the ratings service only.
 - We have made our app more tolerant to failures!